-In 2015, we generated \$35.6 million of net interest income which represented a \$2.0 million, or 5.8%, increase from the \$33.6 million of net interest income we earned in 2014.
+In 2015, we generated \$35.6 million of net interest income which represented a \$2.0 million, or 6.0%, increase from the \$33.6 million of net interest income we earned in 2014.
 This increase was primarily due to a 25.6% increase in average earning assets, which was partially offset by a 69 basis point decline in our net interest margin, from 4.4% in 2014 to 3.7% in 2015.
 The decrease in our net interest margin was primarily due to a decrease in accretion income associated with purchase accounting discounts related to the LANB acquisition, lower yields on loans and higher deposit costs resulting from the growth of our deposit base.
 For the years ended December 31, 2015 and 2014, our reported net interest margin was 3.7% and 4.4%, respectively.
 Our net interest margin benefits from discount accretion on our purchased loan portfolios.
-Our net interest margin for the years ended December 31, 2015 and 2014, excluding accretion income, would have been 3.6% and 4.1%, respectively.
+The impact of accretion income on our net interest margin for the years ended December 31, 2015 and 2014 was to increase our reported net interest margin by 0.1% and 0.3%, respectively.